theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Increased Bloater Cloud size by 5 times and 2 times for the Blood variant
 ~ NPCs will actively avoid modded Bloater Gas
 ~ Several items from Heartland can be used in the main game
-~ You may now have a max of 8 outpost
+~ You may now have a max of 8 outpost [You Start with 3]
 ~ Enclaves spawn as a group of 5 people
 ~ Enclaves no longer disband when recruiting one of their people
-~ Traders now show all the items they will trade
-~ Adjusted certain trade prices and inventory for balancing ~ Increased Vehicle Acceleration and top speed
+~ Adjusted certain trade prices and inventory for balancing
-~ All Vehicle trunk size is 18
+~ Increased Vehicle Acceleration and top speed
 ~ Standing gain is reduced to balance the scaling of difficulty
 ~ Added 3 new traits, and 1 new Hero Bonus
 ~ Skill Adjustments for Assault, Scouting, Warfighting, Prowess, Heroism, Tactics